react-cosmos/react-cosmos/docs/README.md

 #### Renderer not responding?

-- Try renaming `filename` in HtmlWebpackPlugin options to `index.html`, or alternatively remove HtmlWebpackPlugin from your webpack config since Cosmos will create one for you if none is found.
+- Try renaming `filename` in HtmlWebpackPlugin options to `index.html`, or alternatively remove HtmlWebpackPlugin from your Webpack config since Cosmos will create one for you if none is found.
 For more details see [this issue](https://github.com/react-cosmos/react-cosmos/issues/1220).

 #### "Failed to execute postMessage..."?